chijioke-ibekwe/raven/README.md

    - Choosing a context name
    - Adding an optional description
    - Selecting channels (email, sms, database)
-   - Configuring template fields based on your selected channels and email provider
+   - Choosing a template source for email contexts (provider-hosted or self-managed)
    - Optionally enabling payload encryption and per-channel queue routing

    Once confirmed, the context entry is appended to `notification-contexts.php` and any referenced template files are